alepuzio/personalBookkeeping/README.md

 ---------------

-Project in  PySpark to register and analyze my personal expenses.
+Project in  PySpark to record and analyze my personal expenses.

 This application read the csv files in a directory as input and does the typical tasks of a data pipeline.